Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/README.md

 Matrix factorization can be considered as a special case of (Ising spin-glass) embedding, low dimension projection.
 Codes on the Graph based Sparse Matrix Factorization application represented bellow:

-The Sparse Factorization (SF) can thus be formulated as the following optimization problem:
+The Sparse Factorization (SF) can thus be formulated as the following optimization problem, paper [1]: